 This is proven in a more technically flexible form as Proposition~\ref{prop:dp-tent-coal}, and suffices for the remaining arguments go through.
 (Note however that the conditioning and the coalescence is for free energies between heights $0$ and $1$, while we will need it for intermediate temporal intervals; Proposition~\ref{prop:dp-tent-coal} allows this flexibility and we obtain the conditioning on the intermediate free energies using the decomposition into tents with proportional peak heights mentioned above.)

 In proving this coalescence, we make connections to multi-point partition functions of CDRP (analogs of the mentioned above multi-point passage times, studied in e.g.~\cite{o2016multi,nica2021intermediate}), and use geometric arguments of performing surgeries on the polymers.
-We note that such surgery techniques have appeared several times in zero temperature settings (in e.g.~\cite{hammond2016brownian}), but do not seem to have been introduced in positive temperature settings.
+We note that while such surgery techniques have appeared several times in zero temperature settings (in e.g.~\cite{hammond2016brownian}), their application in the positive temperature setting seems to be novel.